sethvargo/vault-kubernetes-workshop/README.md

 bash ./scripts/13-create-another-cluster.sh
 ```

-This will provision a new Kubernetes cluster named "my-company".
+This will provision a new Kubernetes cluster named "my-apps".
 We will deploy
 all future apps and services in this cluster.

 Unlike the previous cluster, this cluster does not attach a service account.